David Lovering: Pixies reunion

 By the summer of 2003, Lovering was feeling depressed.
 In a 2004 interview, he commented: "I remember I was on the way to the bank, and I was just bummed out—everything, financially, was really a mess for me.
 I was involved in this relationship that was absolutely terrible.
 I was bottoming out.
 And I'm on the way to the bank and my cellphone rings.
 It's Joe [Santiago]; he says, 'Guess what?'"
 Santiago had just received a call from Thompson stating his desire to reunite the Pixies.
 Lovering was overjoyed at the news.
 He added that "the saddest thing is that when I sat down to rehearse for the Pixies, I couldn't believe that I had given up something that I loved".
 In 2004 Lovering and the band recorded their reunion single, "Bam Thwok".

 Lovering appeared in the 2006 documentary loudQUIETloud, which covered the Pixies' 2004 reunion tour.
 His father died midway during the tour, and Lovering began drinking heavily as a result.
 According to Thompson, Lovering "messed up a couple of songs" during a number of live shows.
 "It was all caught on film", said Thompson, "but they re-edited this to look like it happened in the middle of our tour and it looked like this whole tour careened into this drunken stupor with David.
 It really wasn't like that at all".
 He toured with the Pixies throughout 2005 and 2006, while performing at the Magic Castle on Friday nights with The Unholy Three.
 In 2007, Lovering played a benefit concert for Wally Ingram as part of The Martinis.
 Later that year, he formed a new band called The Hermetic Order of the Golden Dawn, with Los Angeles musicians Amit Itelman and Oscar Rey.

+Personal life

+Lovering is a practicing magician; when the Pixies were unable to perform during the COVID-19 lockdown, he began posting videos of his magic tricks on the Pixies’ Instagram account.
+The first video was posted on April 1, 2021, and became a weekly occurrence called “Magic Mondays”.
+That September, Lovering announced that he was switching the videos to once a month instead of weekly, rebranding them “Magic Monthly”.

+Lovering has been metal detecting since the age of 11, when he purchased his first metal detector, a Bounty Hunter VLF 840.
+He began metal detecting in his backyard in Burlington, Massachusetts, finding many colonial era coins.
+Lovering often metal detects in the hills near his home in Southern California.